Brain Arteriovenous Malformation

 • Dural arteriovenous fistula: This consists of an abnormal connection between blood vessels that involve only the surface covering of the brain.

-How are AVMs diagnosed?
+How Are AVMs Diagnosed?

 There are different medical treatments for an AVM.
 The following treatment options include: